KirtiMhaske/Software-Testing-Project2/README.md

 ## Contributing

 If you have any feedback or suggestions for improvements, please feel free to open an issue or pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-You can copy and paste this code into a Markdown file and modify the text as needed.

 ## Templates